 Cricketers Rest is a self-build renovation project set in the North Norfolk countryside.
-The existing farmworker house has been brought back to life and a generous garden room added providing a lovely space to enjoy the surrounding countryside and Norfolk sunsets.
-The project features an extensive green roof and all materials are reclaimed or sourced within 10 miles of the project.
+The existing cottage has been renovated back to life as well as a new ground floor rear and side extension offering a generous garden room, downstairs bedroom and bathroom, providing a lovely space to enjoy the surrounding countryside and Norfolk sunsets.
+The project features an extensive green roof and where possible locally sourced and reclaimed materials.

 Sterling Beast is a custom made sculpture that was placed in the City of London and West Wittering beach.
 It responds to its environmental conditions translating wind into movement providing a commentary on the varied contexts into which it is placed.

 The design, mechanics and philosophy were influenced by the Strand Beasts by Theo Jansen and Henri Bergson's philosophy on the Perception of Time.